-The NDB scheme requires all businesses covered by the Australian Privacy Act 1988 to notify the OAIC and affected individuals when an eligible data breach has occurred.
+The NDB scheme requires all businesses covered by the Australian Privacy Act 1988 to notify the Office of the Australian Information Commissioner (OAIC) and affected individuals when an eligible data breach has occurred.
 Businesses covered by the Privacy Act includes all organisations with an annual turnover of more than \$3 million.
 The Privacy Act also covers some small businesses who have an annual turnover under \$3 million if they operate in one of the following categories:

-- A private health service provider such as a day surgery or a pharmacist - An allied health professional - Complimentary therapy such as a naturopath - A gym or weight loss clinic - A childcare centre, private school and private tertiary education institution - A business which sells or purchases personal information
+- A private health service provider such as a day surgery or a pharmacist - > An allied health professional - Complimentary therapy such as a naturopath - > A gym or weight loss clinic - A childcare centre, private school and private tertiary education institution - A business which sells or purchases personal information